justine-george/Seeking-Tutor-Problem-POSIX-Threads/README.md

-# Seeking-Tutor-Problem
+# 🧑‍🏫🧑‍🎓🏫 Seeking-Tutor-Problem

-Here, I have implemented a solution that synchronizes the activities of the coordinator, tutors, and students using POSIX threads, mutex locks, and semaphores.
+This repo is the implementation of a solution that synchronizes the activities of the coordinator, tutors, and students using POSIX threads, mutex locks, and semaphores.
 Original problem described below.